 The map below shows T-Mobile's current 700 MHz A, B and C block licenses and leases (pink) and licenses pending FCC approval or sale closing (orange shaded).
 Officially announced markets where 700 MHz band 12 network has been deployed have a circled 12 placed on them.
 T-Mobile markets band 12 network as Extended Range LTE.
-The red circles are TV channel 51 stations protected by the FCC rules.
-A-block spectrum cannot be used in the red circles until the stations relocate to some other channels.
-T-Mobile can make deals with the stations to obtain a permission to use A block (concurrent operations agreement).
-Several deals have been announced and approved by the FCC, see updates below.
-Stations that are on track to be relocated and stations that gave permission to use A block have a green service contour around them.
-Stations that applied to relocate have a yellow service contour.
+The green circles are TV channel 51 stations protected by the FCC rules.
+A-block spectrum cannot be used in the green circles until the stations relocate to lower channels.
+Click on the stations in the green circles for more information.

 Note that the red service contours are not the exact boundaries of the exclusion zones.
 For details see this page.